 Based upon this and similar studies, one can see that if a injured sense of spirituality (or lack thereof) contributed to addiction or alcoholism, then including spirituality as part of the healing and recovery process is a basic component of addressing this basic human need.
 This is especially true considering that humans spend much time seeking answers and higher truths in order to achieve peacefulness within –

-If we can connect to who we really are, a soul having a human experience, and face the darkest parts of ourselves that we continue to invest so much energy into repressing, if we were to confront the dark night of the soul, we would see the light shine onto our shadow selves, those dark corners, the skeletons in our closet of our minds where we store trauma.
-If we chose to experience “them” for what they really are in a spiritual context in the moment without judgment or denial we would heal.
+If we can connect to who we really are, a soul having a human experience, and face the darkest parts of ourselves that we continue to invest so much energy into repressing, if we were to confront the dark night of the soul, we would see the light shining onto our shadow selves, those dark corners, the skeletons in the closet of our minds where we store trauma.
+If we chose to experience “them” for what they really are in a spiritual context at the moment without judgment or denial we would heal.
 Moving from denial into acceptance without judgment is difficult for addicts and alcoholics.
 The media etc, also point the finger of shame.
 While it may be easy to disguise/ hide the truth to others, it is impossible to remain in denial when practicing spirituality as part of a daily recovery program.
 Most of all, it does not matter what they think, it matters what YOU think!
 You are in control of your own life!

 “People often say that motivation doesn’t last.
 Neither does bathing.
 That’s why we recommend it daily.”

 If you are interested in breaking free from the chains and slavery of addiction, please call us.
 310-577-2381

 In a one on one private setting, some of the modalities we use to help reframe addiction are; spiritual psychology, clinical hypnotherapy, Buddhism, aversion therapy, guided meditation, cognitive behavioral hypnosis, logos therapy, and the 12 steps